Transformer-Based Attention Networks for Continuous Pixel-Wise Prediction: Abstract

 \section{Abstract}

 While convolutional neural networks have shown a tremendous impact on various computer vision tasks, they generally demonstrate limitations in explicitly modeling long-range dependencies due to the intrinsic locality of the convolution operation.
-Transformers, initially designed for natural language processing tasks, have emerged as alternative architectures with innate global self-attention mechanisms to capture long-range dependencies.
-In this paper, we propose TransDepth, an architecture which benefits from both convolutional neural networks and transformers.
-To avoid the network to loose its ability to capture local-level details due to the adoption of transformers, we propose a novel decoder which employs on attention mechanisms based on gates.
-Notably, this is the first paper which applies transformers into pixel-wise prediction problems involving continuous labels (\textit{i.e.}, monocular depth prediction and surface normal estimation).
+Initially designed for natural language processing tasks, Transformers have emerged as alternative architectures with innate global self-attention mechanisms to capture long-range dependencies.
+In this paper, we propose TransDepth, an architecture that benefits from both convolutional neural networks and transformers.
+To avoid the network losing its ability to capture local-level details due to the adoption of transformers, we propose a novel decoder that employs attention mechanisms based on gates.
+Notably, this is the first paper that applies transformers to pixel-wise prediction problems involving continuous labels (\textit{i.e.}, monocular depth prediction and surface normal estimation).
 Extensive experiments demonstrate that the proposed TransDepth achieves state-of-the-art performance on three challenging datasets.
-The source code and trained models are available at~\url{https://github.com/ygjwd12345/TransDepth}.
+Our code is available at: \url{https://github.com/ygjwd12345/TransDepth}.